mbm0008/prodrive-iq/README.md

 - User profile

 ---
+## Additional Considerations

+The current prototype focuses on the core user flow required for Milestone 1.

+In future versions, additional pages may be included to improve the overall system, such as:
+- Workshop Details Page for viewing full service information and reviews
+- Booking Confirmation Page after completing a reservation
+- Profile Settings Page for managing user information

+These were not included in the current prototype to keep the design focused on the main functionality.

+---
 ## Target Users
 - Car owners in Saudi Arabia
 - Users looking for reliable and affordable car services